enbraun/slate/source/includes/_rates.md

 ## Resource Rates

 A rate is an entity that allows you to assign billing or cost rates to a resource object.
-Each resource has its own set of billing and cost rate assigned on different effective dates.
+Each resource has it's own set of billing and cost rate assigned on different effective dates.

 This API allows you to list, create, delete, update billing or cost rates of any resource.